 - The next important issue that you will encounter is whether you are a French resident or any of the countries in the European Union.
 If you are neither of both, you can still open a business.
 The process is a bit longer and there’s obviously more paperwork.

 - Depending on what type of business you wish to start, you would need to hire an accountant.
-This is mandatory for the following types of companies – the Societe Anonime (SA), the Societe par Actions Simplefiees (SAS) and the Societe a Responsabilite Limitee (SARL).
+This is mandatory for the following types of companies – the Societe Anonyme (SA), the Societe par Actions Simplefiees (SAS), and the Societe a Responsabilite Limitee (SARL).
 As you need to hire an accountant, this will increase your initial expenses in starting your business.

-- Highly qualified workers –This can be a problem to starting a business in France.
-Being highly qualified, the workers can demand for a higher salary.
-This will be a burden especially smaller companies that are just starting out.
+- Highly qualified workers –This can be a problem with starting a business license in France.
+Being highly qualified, the workers can demand a higher salary.
+This will be a burden especially for smaller companies that are just starting out.

 - Taxes – There are quite a lot of payroll taxes that an employer needs to pay.
-Some of these includes social security contributions for medical benefits, old age minimum (which is like a pension fund used when a person retires) and child benefits.
+Some of these include social security contributions for medical benefits, old age minimum (which is like a pension fund used when a person retires), and child benefits.
 These taxes must be paid by the employer and is based on the worker’s salary.
 It can add up to about 24 to 25% of the salary.
 Hence running costs for the business is quite high and income tax return France.

-- Labor laws – France has quite strict labor laws which tend to be sided with the employee rather than the employer.
-Some of the points to note in the law is the working hours, the overtime rate, paid annual holidays, conditions for dismissal and many others.
+- Labor laws – France has quite strict labor laws that tend to be sided with the employee rather than the employer.
+Some of the points to note in the law are the working hours, the overtime rate, paid annual holidays, conditions for dismissal, and many others.
 You need to be properly informed of these laws before hiring.

 There are problems that you will encounter anywhere in the world that you want to start a business.
 Corporate account opening problems in France.
 There’s no way around this except to have the necessary information and be properly advised by a professional before you take the next step.